-- Costs must be reasonable and necessary - A cost is reasonable if, in its nature and amount, it does not exceed that which would be incurred by a prudent person under the circumstances prevailing at the time the decision was made to incur the cost. - Necessary is defined as costs needed to carry out the grant activities - Be allocable to Federal awards under the provisions of EDGAR - Be authorized or not prohibited under State or local laws or regulations. - Conform to any limitations or exclusions set forth in these principles, Federal laws, terms and conditions of the Federal award, or other governing regulations as to types or amounts of cost items. - Be consistent with policies, regulations, and procedures that apply uniformly to both Federal awards and other activities of the governmental unit. - Be accorded consistent treatment.
-A cost may not be assigned to a Federal award as a direct cost if any other cost incurred for the same purpose in like circumstances has been allocated to the Federal award as an indirect cost. - Except as otherwise provided for in EDGAR, be determined in accordance with generally accepted accounting principles. - Not be included as a cost or used to meet cost sharing or matching requirements of any other Federal award in either the current or a prior period, except as specifically provided by Federal law or regulation. - Be the net of all applicable credits. - Be adequately documented.
+- Costs must be reasonable and necessary - A cost is reasonable if, in its nature and amount, it does not exceed that which would be incurred by a prudent person under the circumstances prevailing at the time the decision was made to incur the cost.
+Price reasonability must be based on research, experience, purchase history, or other information and documented accordingly (CFR 200.320) - o Necessary is defined as costs needed to carry out the grant activities - Be allocable to Federal awards under the provisions of EDGAR - Be authorized or not prohibited under State or local laws or regulations. - Conform to any limitations or exclusions set forth in these principles, Federal laws, terms and conditions of the Federal award, or other governing regulations as to types or amounts of cost items. - Be consistent with policies, regulations, and procedures that apply uniformly to both Federal awards and other activities of the governmental unit. - Be accorded consistent treatment.
+A cost may not be assigned to a Federal award as a direct cost if any other cost incurred for the same purpose in like circumstances has been allocated to the Federal award as an indirect cost. - Except as otherwise provided for in EDGAR, be determined in accordance with generally accepted accounting principles. - Not be included as a cost or used to meet cost sharing or matching requirements of any other Federal award in either the current or a prior period, except as specifically provided by Federal law or regulation. - Be the net of applicable credits. - Be adequately documented. - Occur during the budget period

-The district shall refer to OMB 2 CFR Part 200 Subpart E to verify that all proposed obligations and expenditures meet the Cost Principles.
+The district shall refer to OMB 2 CFR Part 200 to verify that proposed obligations and expenditures meet the Cost Principles.
 If the proposed obligation and/or expenditure is not allowable and/or allocable to a federal grant award, the district shall not make the obligation/purchase with the federal grant funds.
 Other funds, such as local funds, may be used to make the obligation/expenditure, as appropriate.

 The total cost of a federal award is the sum of allowable direct and allocable indirect costs less any applicable credits.
-All refunds, rebates, discounts or other credits to grant expenditures shall be posted to the finance general ledger as soon as the credit is known.
-The district shall ensure that all known credits have been posted to the general ledger prior to the drawdown on federal grant reimbursements.
+Refunds, rebates, discounts or other credits to grant expenditures shall be posted to the finance general ledger as soon as the credit is known.
+The district shall ensure that known credits have been posted to the general ledger prior to the drawdown on federal grant reimbursements.
 [Note.
-It is essential to post all credits to the general ledger on a timely basis to ensure that the district does not draw-down grant expenditures in excess of actual expenditures net of all credits.
+It is essential to post credits to the general ledger on a timely basis to ensure that the district does not drawdown grant expenditures in excess of actual expenditures net of credits.
 Otherwise, the district may be considered to have drawn-down funds under an advanced cash method.]
-The Accounts Payable Coordinator shall ensure that all applicable credits have been posted to the general ledger prior to preparing and submitting a federal grant draw-down request from the granting or pass-through entity.
+The Accounts Payable Coordinator shall ensure that applicable credits have been posted to the general ledger prior to preparing and submitting a federal grant drawdown request from the granting or pass-through entity.